Tom Watson (golfer): Champions Tour

-Watson joined the Champions Tour in 1999, the same year he earned an honorary membership of the Royal and Ancient Golf Club of St Andrews in Scotland.
-He has 14 wins on the Champions Tour, including six senior majors, while playing a limited schedule of events.
-Watson shares with Gary Player and Bernhard Langer three victories for each in the Senior Open Championship.
-Watson revisited his 1977 Open Championship win at Turnberry with another win there in the 2003 Senior Open Championship.
-He followed this up with victories in 2005 and 2007.

 Playing style

 Watson has been one of the most complete players ever to play golf, as evidenced by his competitiveness in the 2009 Open Championship at the age of 59.
 Standing 5 ft 9 in and weighing 160 pounds during his PGA Tour years, he achieved abundant length with accuracy, played aggressively, developed a superlative short game, and in his prime was a very skilled and confident putter.
 Watson is renowned as an exceptional bad-weather golfer, having displayed this gritty talent best in the difficult and varied conditions of The Open Championship.
 At the height of his career, he was well known for his excellent recovery skills, especially around the greens.
 Years later, if a player escaped from trouble and somehow made par, tour players described the escape as a "Watson par".

 Watson also developed a reputation for scrupulous honesty, once even calling a penalty stroke on himself for slightly moving a ball that was in deep rough, although no one else had seen it.
 In 1991, Watson was critical of the heckling of his playing partner Ian Woosnam during the final round of the Masters.
 Some of the Augusta crowd were vociferous in their support for Watson, in the hope of seeing him win a third Masters title.
 Watson, however, calmed Woosnam after he was upset at being yelled at by a member of the crowd on the 14th tee.
 Watson later said: "There's been a breakdown in decorum, and I don't feel good when partisanship spills over."

 In 2010, Watson said that he agreed with Lee Westwood's assertion that Tour players who used 20-year-old Ping-Eye 2 wedges to get around new rules prohibiting box grooves (i.e., grooves rectangular [including square] or U-shaped in cross-section) were going against "the spirit of the game."
 Watson also reprimanded Tiger Woods for his "language and club-throwing" and said that Woods needed to "show humility" to the public.

 Watson has been outspoken about the effect that too much prize money can have on some golfers.
 In an interview in 2010, Watson said: "I do believe that, in certain instances, players can be corrupted by the amount of money they make.
 I think too much money corrupts the desire and for some players it's about how much money they make rather than just trying to be the best player they can."